Three Gorges Dam: Floods, agriculture, industry

 An important function of the dam is to control flooding, which is a major problem for the seasonal river of the Yangtze.
-Millions of people live downstream of the dam, with many large, important cities like Wuhan, Nanjing, and Shanghai located adjacent to the river.
-Large areas of farmland and China's most important industrial area are situated beside the river.
+Millions of people live downstream of the dam, with many large, important cities like Wuhan, Nanjing, and Shanghai next to the river.
+Large areas of farmland and China's most important industrial area are by the river.

 The reservoir's flood storage capacity is 22 km3.
 This capacity will reduce the frequency of major downstream flooding from once every 10 years to once every 100 years.
 The dam is expected to minimize the effect of even a "super" flood.
-The river flooded in 1954 over an area of 193000 km2, killing 33,169 people and forcing almost 18.9 million people to move.
+The river flooded in 1954 over an area of 193000 km2, killing 33,167 people and forcing almost 18.9 million people to move.
 The flood waters covered Wuhan, a city of eight million people, for over three months, and the Jingguang Railway was out of service for more than 100 days.
 The 1954 flood carried 50 km3 of water.
 The dam could only divert the water above Chenglingji, leaving 30 to 40 km3 to be diverted.
 The dam cannot protect against some of the large tributaries downstream, including the Xiang, Zishui, Yuanshui, Lishui, Hanshui, and Gan.

 In 1998, a flood in the same area caused billions of dollars' worth of damage, when 2039 km2 of farmland were flooded.
 The flood affected more than 2.3 million people, killing 1,526.
 In early August 2009, the largest flood in five years passed through the dam site.
 During this flood, the dam limited the water flow to less than 40000 m3/s per second, raising the upstream water level from 145.13 m on August 1, to 152.88 m on August 8.
 A full 4.27 km3 of flood water was captured and the river flow was cut by as much as 15000 m3 per second.

 The dam discharges its reservoir during the dry season every year, between December and March.
 This increases the flow rate of the river downstream, providing fresh water for agricultural and industrial usage, and improving shipping conditions.
 The water level upstream drops from 175 to 145 m, in preparation for the rainy season.
 The water also powers the Gezhouba Dam downstream.

 Since the filling of the reservoir in 2003, the Three Gorges Dam has supplied an extra 11 km3 of fresh water to downstream cities and farms over the course of the dry season.

 During the South China floods in July 2010, inflows at the Three Gorges Dam reached a peak of 70000 m3/s, exceeding the peak inflow during the 1998 Yangtze River floods.
 The dam's reservoir rose nearly 3 m in 24 hours and reduced the outflow to 40000 m3/s in discharges downstream, preventing any significant impact on the middle and lower river.